Welcome to our new website

 We can signpost you to local services and activities that you and your their child might enjoy or find useful.
 We are also there to give parents extra support when they need it.

-The programme is delivered by a Young Parents’ Nurse through visits to your home or another suitable place.
-If you are aged 19 or under and are pregnant with your first baby, your midwife or health visitor will talk with you about whether you would benefit from the programme.
+The programme is delivered by a Young Parents’ Nurse through visits to your home or they may invite you to a clinic.
+The Young Parent Nurse would visit at key milestones throughout your child’s development for example Antenatal Visit, New Birth Visit, 4 Week Visit, 6-8 Week visit and 3-4 month visit.
+If you are aged 19 or under and are pregnant with your first baby, you will be referred to this service by your midwife or health visitor who will discuss with you whether you would benefit from the programme.

-The programme starts in pregnancy and may last until your child is 2 years old, depending on your individual circumstances.
-There is flexibility to cover the areas most important to you, which may include parenting, health, child development, relationships, families, your environment and planning your own future.
-You will have the opportunity to get to know your Young Parents’ Nurse which means you will feel more able to ask questions and get the help you need.
+The programme starts in pregnancy and lasts until your child is 2 years old.
+The programme covers topics such as health, child development, relationships, emotional wellbeing and everyday health support as a new parent.
+You will have the opportunity to get to know your Young Parents’ Nurse which means you will feel more able to ask questions and get the help you need which may involve seeking support and information from other specialised services.

 Our team visits schools in Rotherham to provide:

-The NHS website offers lots of information about the national vaccination programme for babies, children and young people.
+The NHS website offers lots of information about the national vaccination programme for babies, children and young people, the measles, mumps and rubella (MMR) vaccine, and the 4-in-1 pre-school booster overview.

-The Weight, Health and Attitude Management (WHAM) service support children and young people together with their families to achieve and maintain a healthier weight.
+The Weight, Health and Attitude Management (WHAM) service supports children and young people identified as being above a healthy weight through the National Child Measurement Programme (NCMP).

-WHAM is embedded into the community with healthcare at the heart of what they do.
-We have strong links with other professionals such as GPs, paediatricians, dietitians, orthotics, CAMHS, school nurses, and health visitors.
+WHAM is embedded into the community with health improvement at the heart of what they do.
+We have strong links with other professionals such as school nurses, GPs, paediatricians, dietitians, early help and the CAMHS.

-For more information about the service or the programmes that WHAM offer, please email us on: email@example.com or call us on: 01709 423214.
+For more information about the service, please email us on email@example.com or call us on 01709 423214.

-You can also find us on Facebook where we provide service updates and other useful information.
+You can also find us on Facebook where we provide healthy lifestyle advice and support including signposting to physical activity opportunities across Rotherham.